Portfolio mortgages are a relatively new type of financial product designed to streamline landlord finances.

 As every landlord’s circumstances and the background will differ due to many factors such as the number of properties within its portfolio, how the portfolio is managed; either directly or by a management company or the equity level, landlords will require specialist advice on the best approach to managing their finances.

-Also, as a portfolio mortgage is relatively niche financial product, a specialist mortgage broker would be required to review the individual circumstances as mentioned above, and the market conditions in order to provide tailored advice.
+Also, as a portfolio mortgage is a relative niche financial product, a specialist mortgage broker would be required to review the individual circumstances mentioned above, and the market conditions in order to provide tailored advice.

 It is always worth seeking independent financial advice during the review stage, for example before any current fixed-term mortgage rates expire before committing to any future financial decision.